dave-elkan/layers/Readme.md

 please see [Layered Express](https://github.com/dave-elkan/layered-express).

 Node Layers does not strictly prescribe which layers it supports.
-Instead it facilitates the loading of the files which make up your web app, instantiating them and adding them as properties of your app/server object.
+Instead it facilitates the loading of the files which make up your web app, instantiating them (if they're prototypal objects), running them (if they're functions) or simply loading them if they're plain old javascript objects and adding them as properties of your app/server object.

 The app is then passed to the wiring function (see below) which wires up the layers of your application.